qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    of the :ref:`Processing toolbox <processing.toolbox>`.
 The list of algorithms is filtered, showing only those compatible with in-place modifications, i.e.:

-   * they work on feature source and not at layer level;
+   * they work at the feature source and not at the layer level;
    * they do not change the layer structure, eg adding or removing fields;
    * they do not change the geometry type (e.g. from line to point layer).